rahultiwarionline/shakescript/LANGUAGE.md

 ### notes

 * shakescript uses single quotes for strings.
 Double quotes are not supported.
-* shakesscript uses 4 space characters for indentation.
+* shakescript uses 4 space characters for indentation.
 Tabs are not supported.
-* shakesscript seperates statements by newlines by default.
+* shakescript seperates statements by newlines by default.
 In true-speare mode, they are separated by 3 spaces.

 ### files